zahrabayatt/react-playground/README.md

 # React Query Playground

-This repo is for learning react query library.
+This repo is for learning react query library, Global State Management and Routing with React Router.